dragonza/gatsby-blog/src/pages/blog/create-multiple-blog-post-type-gatsby/index.md

 </div>

-First we need to add a projects folder and add a new post to it.
-The post should contain two required a title, date and description which Gatsby will query as frontmatter.
+First, we need to add a `projects` folder and add a new post to it.
+The post should contain two required a title, date, and description which Gatsby will query as frontmatter.
 Importantly, we need to add one more field `type` to distinguish different type of post, which we will use to tell Gatsby which template to use during build time